 We chose to include Tallow later in our recipe, hence the low lather:bubble ratio.
 It is the heavy use of coconut oil, shea and honey upfront in our recipe that we choose to heal the skin rather than focus entirely on a lather display.
 You may recall our Army Tank example from earlier.

-The other decision was to strive for a thinner foam that we intended was to aid in the low clogging of razor.
-Listening to wet shavers, a common frustration is thick heavy cream clogging or leaving behind gunk on razors.
-These clogging obstructions make a mess and result in more rinsing & maintenance as hairy stubble collect.
-The worst of all, is the hard film & gunk that builds up between blade and head face.
+The other decision was to strive for a thinner foam.
+This was done on purpose to aid in the low clogging of razor.
+Listening to wet shavers, a common frustration is thick heavy cream clogging or leaving behind hard gunk on razors.
+These clogging obstructions make a mess and result more blade maintenance as hairy stubble collect.

-We hope that this piece helps clarify and provide more understanding when you reflect on your experience with Luther Lather.
+We hope that this piece helps clarify and provide more insight when you reflect on your experience with Luther Lather.